 What You Need to Know Now About COVID-19

-COVID-19 (Coronavirus Disease 2019) is circulating widely throughout New York City, sickening thousands and putting hospitals under extreme stress.
+COVID-19 and its variants are circulating widely throughout New York City.
 To fight the spread and protect ourselves and each other, the city’s Health Department advises that everyone should act on the assumption that they are exposed to the virus and susceptible to getting sick and spreading it further.

 COVID-19 is a respiratory illness with symptoms that can range from mild (a sore throat or fatigue) to a severe condition such as pneumonia.
 Most people will not need medical attention for their symptoms, and some will have no symptoms at all.
 But that doesn’t mean they can’t spread the virus.
 All New Yorkers need to monitor their health carefully so that together we can slow the spread and protect those at higher risk, along with our health care workers who are at the front lines of our battle against the virus.